 - 2/3 cup heavy whipping cream

 - 1 tablespoon coarse sugar for topping

 Preheat oven to 375 degrees.

-In a large mixing bowl, combine the plums, brown sugar, brandy, cornstarch and cinnamon.
+In a large mixing bowl, combine the plums, brown sugar, brandy, grated apple, cornstarch and cinnamon.
 Spoon the mixture into a 9" or 10" cast iron skillet.